YBRA Field Station Cabins

 Tom Dorf.
 A one room faculty or staff cabin with bathroom and a breathtaking view of the lodge and front range.
 Named for Thomas A. Dorf (1937-1958), son of Ruth & Erling Dorf.

 Amherst.
 A two bedroom faculty or staff cabin with shared bathroom.
-Named for Amherst College, whose faulty and staff were core to YBRA operations for decades.
-When Foose was President of YBRA (1985-87), he inspired the gift by Dr. Porteus Johnson (Class of '28) to build the Amherst Cabin.
+Named for Amherst College, whose faculty and students were core to camp operations for decades.
+As YBRA President, Foose secured the donation from Porteus Johnson (Amherst '28) to build the cabin.